Stars of CCTV

 Stars of CCTV is the debut studio album by English indie rock band Hard-Fi.
 It was first released on 4 July 2005 through Necessary Records and Atlantic Records.
 It received positive reviews from critics and was nominated for the 2005 Mercury Music Prize.

-The album reached number one on the UK Albums Chart in January 2006, taking it about five months to reach number one mainly due to the preceding single "Cash Machine" catching the sellers' attention; its original peak position was number six in July 2005.
-The album has sold 1.2 million copies worldwide, with over 300,000 in the UK alone.
-It was certified 2× platinum by the BPI for selling 600,000 copies in the UK.
+The album initially entered the UK album chart at number six in July 2005 but, following the success of a December 2005 re-issue of their debut single "Cash Machine", it rose to number one in January 2006, eventually being certified double-platinum (600,000+ sales) in the UK and with total sales of 1.2 million worldwide.

 The song "Gotta Reason" is included on the soundtrack of the football video game FIFA 06 and the baseball video game MLB 06: The Show.

 To mark its 20th anniversary, the album was reissued on 4 July 2025 in vinyl form.

 Background

 The majority of Stars of CCTV was recorded in a variety of unusual acoustic environments – bedrooms, pubs, and played back in Hard-Fi producer Wolsey White's BMW.
 1,000 copies of this record were pressed with only 500 going on public sale, and the initial plan was to sell 1,000 each time.
 However it quickly sold out, receiving critical acclaim and radio play, proving a lot more successful than the band had imagined.
 Most of the album was recorded in a disused mini cab office, which cost them about £300, and it is known to this day as the "Cherry Lips" Studio (due to the colour of the paint on the walls).
 The band tried to make their music sound more environmental by putting a microphone in the corridor, which added echo, but background noises caused by people walking past or planes flying overhead could be heard while the band recorded.
 These background noises can still be heard on the record.
 The band used the TL Audio Fatman compressor for the album, Archer said "It's alright, it's cheap, you don't have to know what you're doing...".

-Stars of CCTV was originally released as a mini album, a very limited release which sold out very quickly.
+Stars of CCTV was originally released as a mini-album, a very limited release which sold out very quickly.
 A few months after, the album had been going on sale on websites such as eBay for £25.
 Talking about the situation, frontman Richard Archer said;

 "We had no money but time was a luxury that we did have.
 So we spent a year planning, then recording it ourselves, and we did all the artwork ourselves too.
 Even our website was designed by us.
 We got a book out of the library so we could learn how to do it.
 Then we had to do it again cos it was a right palaver.
 So after all that, things took off really quickly and went crazy in the space of two months, which was quite surprising."